signalfx/lambda-python/README.rst

 Step 5: Send custom metrics from a Lambda function
 -------------------------------------------------------

-1. To send custom metrics from a Lambda function, run the following commands in your command line:
+1. To send custom metrics from a Lambda function, include the following code in your function:

 .. code:: python